MicrosoftDocs/Viva/Viva/glint/setup/understand-advanced-configuration.md

 - Frequency
 - Recurrence Rule

-Select a survey program to view additional details and options:
+Select a survey program to view more details and options:

 | **Setting** | Description |
 | --- | --- |